How to watch the Masters 2018 on TV: full Sky Sports and BBC golf coverage guide

 What are the tee times, and when is Tiger Woods playing?

-The full play timetable will be published laster in the week, with details of when all the players – including Tiger Woods – will begin their rounds.
+The full play timetable for the first two days is below – click here to view.

-The players will go out in groups of three.
+The players will go out in groups of three on Thursday and Friday.
 If they start early on the Thursday, then they will be scheduled later on day two.

+Tiger Woods starts his opening round at 3.42pm UK time along with England’s Tommy Fleetwood and Australia’s Marc Leishman.

+English golfer Justin Rose is in the last group to head out on to the course, starting at 7pm UK time.

 The draw only includes the first two rounds, Thursday and Friday.
 After that, the field is cut: only the players who are within 10 shots of the leader will be able to play the whole weekend.